-The Baby Brain Research Study team is pleased to announce we are currently recruiting for several new research studies.
+The Baby Brain Research Project team is pleased to announce we are currently recruiting for several new research studies.
 Please click HERE for more information.

-Since its conception, the Baby Brain Research Study team has grown to include Prof. Linda Byrne as associate supervisor, Assoc.
+Since its conception, the Baby Brain Research Project has grown to include Prof. Linda Byrne as associate supervisor, Assoc.
 Prof. Jarrad Lum and Dr. Elizabeth Westrupp as contributing investigators, and PhD candidates Denise Foley, Michael Do, and Michael Barham as research assistants.

 Phone: +61 3 9246 8383 (ext: 95295)